n0op3/n0op3/README.md

 # 🍡 About Me
 Started to code at the age of 10.
 My first language was Java, then I moved on to more low-level ones; I learned C++, C and Rust, failed at embracing Go, learned more tooling like Neovim and build systems, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day (with a detour to Artix for some time, but too many things turned out to be SystemD-dependent).

-Also, learned eventually I learned enough Go to be able to contribute to open-source projects.
+Also, eventually I learned enough Go to be able to contribute to open-source projects.

 ### Pronouns
 - He/him ♂️